debamitro/debamitro.github.io/src/content/about.md

     weight: 6
 ---

-I am an amateur musician, professional programmer, as well as a husband and a father.
+I am an amateur musician, ex-programmer, as well as a husband and a father.
 I am interested in applying computer science to solve problems in real life.

 <transliterate language="bangla">aami ekajan bAngAlI progrAmAr